Davy Russell: Professional career

 Russell was champion Irish National Hunt jockey in 2011/12 and 2012/13, having been runner-up the five previous seasons.
 In August 2017 he rode Balko Des Flos to win the Galway Plate for the first time to add to his two Galway Hurdle wins of previous years.

-An incident at Tramore Racecourse in August 2017 led to controversy when Russell was caught on camera aiming a blow at the head of his mount, Kings Dolly, when she was playing up before the start of a race.
+An incident at Tramore Racecourse in August 2017 led to controversy when Russell was caught on camera aiming a blow at the head of his mount, Kings Dolly.
 Initially Russell was given a caution; this was later changed to a four-day suspension.
 At the hearing Russell argued that he had been trying to make the mare concentrate, and he criticised media coverage of the incident.

-Russell won the 2018 Grand National at Aintree on 14 April on Michael O'Leary's Tiger Roll.
+Russell was champion Irish National Hunt jockey for the third time in 2017/18.
+He won the 2018 Grand National at Aintree on 14 April on Michael O'Leary's Tiger Roll.
 At 38, Russell was the oldest jockey in the race, and, at 15.2 hands, Tiger Roll was the smallest horse.
 It was Russell’s 14th ride in the Grand National.
 In 2019 Russell and Tiger Roll again won the Grand National, with Russell becoming the first jockey since Brian Fletcher on Red Rum in 1974 to win back-to-back Grand Nationals on the same horse.

 In May 2019 Russell had his first ride in the Grand Steeple-Chase de Paris, sometimes known as the French Gold Cup, and won on Carriacou, trained by Isabelle Pacault.

 A fall in the Munster National at Limerick on 11 October 2020 left Russell with a serious vertebrae injury.
 He underwent surgery and needed to recuperate for months, announcing in February 2021 that he would not be fit to ride at the Cheltenham Festival in March.